ijgallo/Multi_Tile_TikiTaka/README.md

 ### ⚡ `Research_2/`
 Focuses on **scaling and analysis** of the proposed methods, including:
 - Experiments with **stochastic weight averaging (SWA)** and other temporal averaging strategies.
-- Numerous scripts within the `SHD_script/` folder exploring algorithmic variations and configurations.
+- Numerous scripts within the `SHD_script/` folder with different experiment setups.
 - Experiments and results on the **MNIST** dataset, including **logging**, **energy estimation**, and **runtime analysis** (see `plot.ipynb`).

 ---